Arena

 When it comes to determining what changes require a new part number or a formal revision, your organization may not deem all part characteristics to be equal.
 For example, while it may not matter if the new stock of plastic buttons isn’t exactly the same chartreuse color that’s currently in the bin if the new button is 2.5 inches wide and the old buttons are 2 inches wide, you will have a problem when it’s time to go to production.
 This is one reason why creating good form-fit-function rules that are known and followed by all teams, determining the characteristics that govern a new revision, and ensuring your team operates by these rules will lead to more efficient manufacturing processes.

-How Arena PLM helps
+How Arena Helps

 With Arena PLM, cloud-based bill of materials (BOM) and change management software, you can control part revisions and verify that your parts meet the necessary form-fit-function requirements.